 There are two ways to create a MockMvc

-instance: using auto-configuration or hand-crafted.
+instance: using Spring Boot's auto-configuration or hand-crafting it.

 .
 This annotation not only ensures to auto-configure MockMvc